AdobeDocs/experience-manager-64.en/help/communities/using/functions.md

 All enablement resources and learning paths for the community site will show in all catalogs if their property, ` [Show in Catalog](../../communities/using/resources.md)`, is set to true.
 To explicitly include resources and learning paths, it is necessary to apply a [pre-filter](../../communities/using/catalog-developer-essentials.md#pre-filters) to the catalog.

-When added to a template, the configuration allows specifying tag namespace(s) used to configure the tag filter presented to site visitors :
+When added to a template, the configuration allows specifying tag namespace(s) used to configure the tag filter presented to site visitors:

 ![](assets/catalogfunc.png)